ZheAnCheng/Retinex/README.md

 # Retinex
-an Adaptive Multiscale Guidedfilter Retinex for matlab
+an Adaptive Multiscale Guidedfilter Retinex using matlab Muti-Guidefilter-Retienx is called MGR for short, it designed for wildlife monitoring image adaptive enhancement

+usage:
+run MGR.m directly